 Jasmin joined Bedell in 2015, having worked previously as a lawyer on the east and west coasts of Australia.
-She is qualified as a solicitor of the Supreme Court of Queensland and entered in the register of practitioners of the High Court of Australia.
+She is dual-qualified as a solicitor of the Supreme Court of Queensland/the High Court of Australia and as a solicitor in England and Wales.

-Her practice involves advising leading onshore law firms as well as fiduciaries and high net worth individuals from both the Channel Islands and overseas in respect of matters covering commercial, insolvency and fiduciary fields.
-Jasmin regularly assists with applications and trial work before the Courts in Guernsey.
+Her practice involves advising leading onshore law firms, fiduciaries and high net worth individuals based worldwide in respect of a variety of commercial, insolvency and fiduciary fields.
+Jasmin has a keen interest in chancery work and great depth of experience acting for trustees, beneficiaries and protectors alike in contentious and non-contentious matters with an international element.
+Jasmin regularly assists with complex applications and trial work before the Courts in Guernsey and has also been involved in a number of confidential, high value mediations.

-Jasmin's legal background in non-contentious corporate transactions, such as primary and secondary capital raisings and asset acquisitions, as well as advising publicly listed entities on regulatory and compliance requirements, places her in an ideal position to assist with related litigation.
-Jasmin is fluent in German and also speaks French and Spanish.
+Jasmin's legal background in corporate transactional work places her in an ideal position to assist with related litigation.
+Jasmin is fluent in German having grown up in Austria.

 - Solicitor* - Supreme Court of Queensland and High Court of Australia